 - International services

-Taras Nykula, professor, ph.d. of medicine, full professor
+Taras Nykula, professor, ph.d. of of medicine, full professor

-Elina Manzhalii, assistant, candidate of medicine, associate professor
+Elina Manzhalii, assistant, candidate of of medicine, associate professor

 Bogomolets National Medical University, Ukraine

 Championship participant: the National Research Analytics Championship - "Ukraine";

 the Open European-Asian Research Analytics Championship;

 Introduction.
 Damages of the hepatobiliary system are one of the most common diseases of our time [1-10, 13, 14].
 One of the most important causes of morbidity and mortality in patients with HCV infection is cirrhosis.
 In patients with chronic liver disease, there is mixed protein-energy malnutrition [11, 12, 15].
 Modified food intake from 4 to 7 times a day, provided once per evening, improves nitrogen use and recycling of substrates.
 With the development of acute liver failure and development of coma, the introduction of protein must be drastically limited - 20 g / day.
 After knocking complications, its number increases every 2 days for 10 g until a tolerant dose is achieved.
 Plant proteins have certain benefits, since they contain fewer methionine and provide binding and excretion of nitrogen.
 In patients with cirrhosis, self-catering is insufficient for maintaining normal power.